-If you’re a bearded dragon owner, you already know how imperative it is to provide a well-balanced diet daily.
-These reptiles require a very particular feeding schedule and menu.
-So, when you want to broaden the selections, you might try to explore different beardie-safe fruits to try out.
+If you’re a bearded dragon owner, you already know how imperative it is to provide them with a well-balanced diet.
+These reptiles require a particular feeding schedule and menu.
+Still, when you want to broaden the selection, you might explore different foods to try out.

-If you have some extra blackberries in your fridge, you may be wondering, “Can bearded dragons eat blackberries?”
-And you’ll be happy to know—yes, you can offer blackberries to your beardie.
-However, you have to be careful.
-Let’s find out why.
+If you have extra blackberries in your fridge, you may be wondering, “Can bearded dragons eat blackberries?”
+You’ll be happy to know that yes, you can offer blackberries to your bearded dragon.
+However, they should only ever be treats.
+Let’s find out why!

 What Are Blackberries?

 Blackberries are delicious, deep purple berries that grow natively in North America.
 But they are most common in Oregon, which has the largest yield of blackberries per year.
-This tasty fruit is delicious raw, frozen, canned, and in lots of dessert favorites.
+This tasty fruit is delicious raw, frozen, and canned and is in many dessert favorites.

-Blackberries aren’t toxic to many animals—including bearded dragons.
-They provide lots of nutritional benefits that can have excellent health perks for this lizard when offered in the right portions.
+Blackberries aren’t toxic to many animals, including bearded dragons.
+They provide nutritional benefits that can have excellent health perks for this lizard.

 Nutritional Facts for Blackberries